CBIIT/NBIA-TCIA/software/nbia-search/src/assets/brand/README.txt

 Branding consists of:
 1) logo.png:  A logo (41 pixels high)
 2) footer.html: a snippet of html that is at the bottom.
-If included, %VERSION% will be replaced with the client version number (see #6).
+If included, %HOST_NAME% will be replaced with the server hostname and %VERSION% will be replaced with the client version number (see #6).
 3) newAccountUrl.txt:  Url for "New account" button on login screen.
 4) accountHelpUrl.txt:  Url for "Account help" button on login screen.
 5) downloaderUrl.txt:  Url for "Get Data Retriever" button in Download popup.